Degree

 School of Law Public History Fellows

-St. Mary’s University offers various scholarships, grants and assistantships for graduate students.
+St. Mary’s offers various scholarships, grants and assistantships for graduate students.
 Military and their dependents, as well as Department of Defense employees, may be eligible for a tuition discount.

 Merit-based scholarships for new students in the program are offered by the Public History program.
 All accepted applicants are considered for these scholarships.